orlovmyk/kube-hetzner-argocd-playground/README.md

 # kube-hetzner-argocd-playground

 This project allows to create a k8s cluster on-demand with only basic GitOps services running on it, such as ArgoCD and Gitea.
-Any other tools/services should be added using the GitOps approach.
+Any other tools/services could be added using the GitOps approach.
+You can use it as a template for your own cluster.

 ## Prerequisites
 - Hetzner Cloud API token
 - Cloudflare API token
-- Domain name configured in Cloudflare
+- Domain name in Cloudflare for your cluster

-## Creating new cluster
-To create new cluster:
+## To create new cluster
 1. Use `play` folder, or create new one, using it as a template
 2. Create new snapshot of MicroOS image by running
 ```bash